buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcBoundaryCurve.md

 # IfcBoundaryCurve

-An _IfcBoundaryCurve_ defines a curve acting as the boundary of a surface.
+An _IfcBoundaryCurve_ defines a curve acting as the boundary of a surface.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-42:1992